 The power of the individual sentence or phrase

 With only 800 words in which to impress the judges, every sentence carries weight.
-The following are a few from the winning entry to our 2012 travel-writing competition, A Wolf in the Mountains by Julia Bohanna:
+The following are a few from a winning entry to our travel-writing competition, A Wolf in the Mountains by Julia Bohanna:

 “The donkey has sides like an over-stuffed purse, a trembling mouth and the dark, hopeless eyes of a depressive.”